 Perform each stretch for two minutes.
-Take rests as needed, especially if you’re suffering with a headache.
+Take rests as needed, especially if you have a headache.
 You can do this routine every day -- whether you have a headache or not -- to help stop headaches before they start.
 It can also be used on flights (if you have a mini foam roller with you) or when you find yourself sitting at your desk for long periods of time.

 Foam rolling is the ideal way to begin any stretching routine.
 It promotes blood flow to the area, warming up the muscles and providing relief from the built-up tension.
 But be aware of your neck.
 If you feel any pain there, add support by interlacing your fingers and resting your head in your hands.
 HOW TO DO IT: Lie on your back with your feet flat on the floor and knees bent.
 Place the foam roller underneath your middle to upper back.
 Cross your arms in front of you and raise your hips off the floor.
 Roll up and down for 60 seconds.
 Then wrap your arms around you and roll side to side for another 60 seconds.